-Drainage Conveyance Facility - A stormwater management facility designed to convey stormwater runoff and shall include streams, channels, swales, pipes, conduits, culverts, storm sewers, etc.
+Drainage Conveyance Facility - A stormwater management facility designed to convey stormwater runoff including, but not limited to, streams, channels, swales, pipes, conduits, culverts, storm sewers, roads, and ditches.

 Drainage Easement - A right granted by a landowner to a grantee, allowing the use of private land for stormwater management, drainage, or conveyance purposes.